zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ## Introduction

-This project explores whether national flags — through their colors, symbols, and patterns — can reflect deeper aspects of a country, such as its **happiness, economy, and social support**.
+This project explores whether national flags — through their colors, symbols, and patterns — may reflect deeper elements of a country, such as its **happiness, economy, and social support**.

 As someone interested in **social sciences and cultural studies**, I have always been fascinated by how symbols represent societies.
-Flags are powerful national emblems, but do they tell us something meaningful about a country's well-being?
+Flags are important national symbols, but do they tell us something meaningful about a country's well-being?
 Through this project, I aim to investigate the **relationship between flag designs and real-world indicators like happiness scores and GDP**.

 ---